Closed-loop field development with multipoint geostatistics and statistical performance assessment: Methodology: closed-loop field development optimization

 where $C_{\text{well}}$ is the cost of drilling and completing a well, $t_w$ is the time of delivering well $w$, $\mathbf{m}_f$ is the vector of reservoir model which contains properties such as permeability values at grid blocks, $N_l$ is the number of simulation time steps, $t_l$ is the simulation time (in days), and $r_d$ is the annual discount rate.
 Variables $N_P$ and $N_I$ denote the number of producers and injectors, respectively, and $p_{\text{o}}$, $c_{\text{wp}}$ and $c_{\text{wi}}$ indicate the oil price and the cost of handling produced and injected water (all in $\$/\text{STB}$).
 Variables $q_{\text{o},k}^l$ and $q_{\text{w},k}^l$ denote oil and water production rates for producer $k$ at simulation time step $l$, $q_{\text{wi},k}^l$ is the water injection rate of injector $k$ (all in STBD), and $\Delta{t^l}$ is the size (in days) of simulation time step $l$.

 The vector of decision parameters, $\mathbf{x}$, specify the number of wells, their locations and controls, well type (producer/injector) and the sequence in which new wells are drilled.
+The continuous control variables for new and existing wells are treated similarly in the optimization.
+For existing wells, only control variables after $t_i$ are included in the optimization at $t_i$.
+The location variables are discrete (pseudo-continuous) and treated similar to the continuous variables but are rounded for input into the reservoir simulation.
 The optimization problem in (\ref{eq:opt}) is solved through a parallelized PSO-MADS optimization algorithm \citep{isebor:14b}.
 Nonlinear constraint here is the minimum well distance constraint which is handled through the filter method in PSO-MADS.
 The PSO-MADS algorithm converges when a maximum number of iterations or a minimum stencil length is reached.
 This algorithm is applied within the optimization with sample validation (OSV) procedure, discussed next.
+The initial guess for optimization (through OSV) at $t_i$ corresponds to the optimal solution at $t_{i-1}$.
+This is also demonstrated in Fig.~\ref{fig:schem-clfd}.

 In CLFD optimization at any $t_i$, the NPV for each model in Eq.~\ref{eq:npv} is computed from time zero to the end of specified project life.
 This is to ensure that we can compare the value of the project at different steps.
+Although the NPV is computed from time zero, the simulation runs are only performed for the duration of [$t_i, T$] (as the earlier state variables and decision parameters correspond to the past and do not change).
+For restarting the simulations at $t^i$, the state variables for each realization are saved into restart files from the final simulation performed at the model calibration step.
 We let $\mathbf{x}^{i}$ denote the optimal solution obtained from the optimization at step~$i$.
 Note that other economic measures such as rate of return could be incorporated in the objective function here \citep{shirangi:17b}.